romelperez/react-app-example/docs/architecture/README.md

 - [JS/React Style Guide](https://github.com/airbnb/javascript)
 - [CSS/SASS Style Guide](https://github.com/airbnb/css)

+_Some methodologies apply in certain cases or partly._

 ### General rules and conventions

 - Codification UTF-8
 - 2 space indentation
 - File names, lowercase, words split by dashes
+- Testing files names should end with `-test`
+- The main file in a component/module should be called `index`
 - No more than 80 characters per line of code
 - Modules should not be more than around 100 lines of code (without docs)
 - Modules dependencies must be placed at the beginning
 - Modules exports should be defined at the end (when eligible)
-- CSS animations/transitions over JS animations (TODO: Review this)
+- CSS animations/transitions over JS animations
 - Font icons over CSS image sprites
 - JavaScript variables and function names, camel case, avoid single letters